Project-Coalesce/CoalesceSite/README.md

-# Website
+# Project Coalesce
-The source for the Project Coalesce website.
+This repo is for the source of the Project Coalesce website.<br>